aws-samples/aws-copilot-sample-service/README.md

   --deploy
 ```

-Copilot will set up:
+Copilot will set up the following resources in your account:
 * A VPC
 * Subnets/Security Groups
 * Application Load Balancer
 * Amazon ECR Repositories
 * ECS Cluster & Service running on AWS Fargate

 ## Cleaning up

-Since this demo set up resources in your account, let's delete them.
+Since this demo sets up resources in your account, let's delete them so you don't get charged:

 ```
 copilot app delete --env-profiles test=default